• Skip to primary navigation

 low country boil packets

-Half of the fun of the Low Country Boil is eating it right off the table with your hands.
-It’s a little messy but so fun and the kids will love it.
-I cover the table with some brown butcher paper and some plastic table covering and then we just pour it all down the middle of the picnic table.
+Half of the fun of the Low Country Boil is eating it right off the table.
+It’s a little messy but so fun.
+Cover the table with a plastic tablecloth for easy clean up.

 low country boil on table

-• More meals to serve at the beach:
+More of our favorite meals to eat at the beach:

 • Halal Style Chicken and Rice